jonslack22/Portfolio1-HuddsHikes/READMEHudds.md

 - A gallery of eight images near the page top, intended to promote the belief that physical disability is not a barrier to participating in hiking activities.
 - An introduction to the Hudds Hikers group, promoting the group's key philosophy and the structure of the walks on offer.
 - Four major reasons to hike with the group made easily visible and supported by adjacent FontAwesome icons.
-- Six upcoming walks, two of which are marked as wheelchair and mobility device friendly, to communicate to a site visitor that Hudds Hikes are inclusive where physically possible.
+- Details of six upcoming walks, each with an embedded map, two of which are marked as wheelchair and mobility device friendly, intended to communicate to a site visitor that Hudds Hikes are inclusive where physically possible.
 A note of participation encouragement is included, along with a link to sign up for a free membership.

 ### Events

 - Details of two extended walking trips are included on this page to communicate the scope of the activities of the group.
+Large images are included as part of the trip outline.
 Hiking groups that have been or are local to me have ran trips of a similiar nature before, and I sought to repliacte that with this page.

 ### Join Us

 - Contains a form that users must fill in to become a group member.
 All fields must be filled in and the final checkbox must be left selected or unselected.
--
+At larger screen sizes, a silhouette of an individual in a wheelchair can be seen.

 ### Features Not Implemented/For Future Consideration